elf4j/elf4j/README.md

 * **Only one in-effect logging provider**

-  - The elf4j API user can select or change into using any [elf4j service provider](https://github.com/elf4j/elf4j#available-logging-service-providers-of-elf4j) at deploy time, without application code change or re-compile.
+  - The elf4j API user can select or change into using any [elf4j service provider](https://github.com/elf4j/elf4j#available-logging-service-providers-of-elf4j) without client application code change.
   - The recommended setup is to ensure that only one desired logging provider with its associated JAR(s) be present in the classpath; or, no provider JAR when no-op is desired.
 In this case, nothing further is needed for elf4j to work.
   - If multiple eligible providers are present in classpath, somehow, then the system property `elf4j.service.provider.fqcn` has to be used to select the desired provider.
 No-op applies if the specified provider is absent.